 What the heck does that mean?

-The FTC says, “The rule allows for civil penalties of up to $42,530 per violation, but the FTC considers a number of factors in determining the appropriate amount, including a company’s financial condition and the impact a penalty could have on its ability to stay in its business.
+The FTC says, “The rule allows for civil penalties of up to $42,530 per violation, but the FTC considers a number of factors in determining the appropriate amount, including a company’s financial condition and the impact a penalty could have on its ability to stay in its business.”

 So, if you have a small channel like myself that doesn’t earn much revenue from ads, they’re not taking into account my financial condition.
 It’s not going to be $42,000 so I just don’t have it lying around.
-The bottom line is, choose your settings accurately.
+The bottom line is, choose your settings accurately. - How do you determine if your content is made for kids or not

 These are factors that YouTube and FTC give us to determine if your content is made for kids….